 DLS88: (modern version) It is impossible to solve Agreement under partial synchrony against a rollback adversary if $f \geq n/3$.

-The rollback adversary is a model that tries to capture the power of the adversary given a secure enclave (trusted execution environment) that does not have any local trusted state.
+The rollback adversary is a model that captures the power of the adversary given a trusted execution environment (TEE) that does not have any local trusted state or persistent storage.

 The Rollback Adversary